mkarner07/mkarner07.github.io/_posts/2025/2025-06-12-Parental-Leave-Isnt-Just-for-Moms-A-Fathers-Perspective.md

 Yes.

 If I could do it again, I’d take more time at the beginning to ease the transition between my wife and me as the main caregiver.
-And I’d make my parental leave a little longer—time passed so quickly.
+And I’d make my parental leave a little longer — time passed so quickly.

-A colleague of mine said something that stuck with me: “No one can take the time you’ve spent with your daughter.”
+A colleague of mine said something that stuck with me: “No one can take away the time you’ve spent with your daughter.”
 And this is so true.
-I’ll be forever grateful for having spent this time with her - I learned a lot and it was great for our relationship.
+I’ll be forever grateful for having spent this time with her.